memegeko/keskos/README.md

 - [GitHub Releases](https://github.com/memegeko/keskos/releases)

 ### Using the Download
-- the Download on keskos.org guves you `keskos-2026.x.x-x86_64.iso`
+- the Download on keskos.org gives you `keskos-2026.x.x-x86_64.iso`
 - flash that `.iso` with `Rufus`, `balenaEtcher`, or `Ventoy`

 ## About KeskOS